 Well, let’s just say this... while Las Vegas has a lot of new hotels and amazing things to see (e.g. a mockup of the New York skyline, dancing water fountains at the Bellagio, a pirate ship battle in a massive lagoon in front of the Treasure Island, and a roller coaster running around the top the Stratosphere’s massive tower), it is still (this ought to generate some comments) an evil place.

+Before we know it, we are telling the kids to close their eyes.
+Ads for prostitutes are everywhere.
+Enormous video displays promoting extraordinarily sensual shows were being broadcast right out onto the street.
+Not to mention, literally tens of millions of dollars are being gambled each and everyday.
 Many people will say, “It’s no big deal, people are only having fun with their money.”
 Well I ask, “What is the money ultimately being used for?”
 To keep on exploiting women… to promote excess… to deceive people into believing that you can “make” money without working… O.k.
 I know I'm preaching and that isn't supposed to happen until the end of the month.

 Fifteen minutes in Babylon... that was more than enough…